DabbingWowDevs/SolutionY-Sonarr/README.md

 < redacted out of a modicum of respect for one person >

-they [flat out refuse to even consider implementing](https://github.com/Sonarr/Sonarr/issues/3709#issuecomment-640946646) this feature so i have for myself
+prowlarr devs [flat out refuse to even consider implementing](https://github.com/Sonarr/Sonarr/issues/3709#issuecomment-640946646) this feature so i have for myself

 ## Blocklist Sonarr Downloads and automatically Redownload based on extensions